samjones00/docs/docs/_documentation/api-first-development.md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/dtos-role.png)

-This is where the **true value** of Services are derived, they're the ultimate form of encapsulating complexity and offers the highest level of software reuse.
+This is ultimately where most of the value of Services are derived, they're the ultimate form of encapsulating complexity and offers the highest level of software reuse.
 ServiceStack amplifies your Services capabilities by making them available in multiple [Hosting Options](/why-servicestack#multiple-hosting-options), [serialization formats](/why-servicestack#multiple-pluggable-formats), [MQ and SOAP endpoints](/why-servicestack#multiple-endpoints) to enable more seamless integrations in a variety of different scenarios including native end-to-end Typed APIs for the most popular